tjeerdhans/solving-permutation-puzzles/manuscript/Groups.md

 2. For each permutation `p` there is an **inverse** element.
 I.e. an element that when multiplied with `p` results in the identity.

-There is an interesting property that multiplication of permutation has.
+There is an interesting property that multiplication of permutations has.
 The multiplication is called **associative**.
 Any collection of elements that multiplies that satisfies the four properties **closed**, **associative**, **identity** and **inverse** is called a [group][].